Home » BEST THINGS TO DO IN FUNCHAL, MADEIRA – The Ultimate Guide

 Things to do close to Funchal

 When Funchal is your base in Madeira you’ve chosen some of the best spots on the island.
 From the city centre you can plan many different day trips to explore the rest of the island.
 Most of the ‘must things to do in Madeira’ are only a 30 – 60 minute drive away from Funchal.
 But if you’re looking for a short day trip close to Funchal, then below a list of the 8 best things to do close to Funchal.

 Explore neighbour Fishermen’s town Câmara de Lobos

 Only a 15 minute drive away from Funchal’s centre is the fishermen’s town Câmara de Lobos located.
 This town was one of Madeira’s earliest settlements in the 15th century.
 Nowadays the small town is still a fishermen’s place despite the influx of tourists.
 During the day you can see the colourful boats bobbing in the waters that go out on the ocean at night to catch the typical and weird-looking black scabbard fish.
 Fun thing to know is that Poncha originated in Câmara de Lobos.
 It was the first place where Poncha was made by fishermen to keep themselves warm during cold nights.
 So for a complete Câmara de Lobos experience you have to drink a Poncha here!

-Watch sunset at Cristo Rei
+Watch sunrise or sunset at Cristo Rei

 Visit Fãja dos Padres